Contact: UCC Disaster Ministries

 The Disaster Event:

-By providing SETCDC with the resources necessary for an adequate repair/rebuild, UCC Disaster Ministries hopes to empower the corporation and tenants and build long-term relationships of care and support for the community.
+UCC Disaster Ministries is partnering with SETCDC to get the work done and to build long-term relationships of care and support for the community.
+In 2018, we:

-Volunteers are helping to repair homes for low income renters who were displaced by the floods.
+Volunteers are helping to repair homes in Port Arthur and Beaumont for low income renters who were displaced by Hurricane Harvey.
 Work may include but will not be limited to light carpentry, drywall, insulation, flooring, trim and painting.

 • Preparation for the trip: "Mission Trips That Matter" by Don C. Richter, Upper Room Books